klonyyy/MCUViewer-docs/documentation/Introduction/Introduction.md

 ITM->PORT[x].u16 = a;
 ```

 where x is the channel number in MCUViewer.
+Moreover you need to configure the SWO pin of your microcontroller.

 6. Click the large `STOPPED` button to begin acquisition